Spending just two hours a week in nature will increase your health and wellbeing.

 After the weekend, they returned to their homes and continued to fall asleep sooner and sleep for a longer period of time.

-As you can see, spending time in nature has major benefits for our physical and mental well-being.
+Spending time in nature has major benefits for our physical and mental well-being.
 To top it off if you are actually getting in physical activity and exercise, the benefits multiply.
 So the next time you are having a rough day or are feeling negative, take a walk outside and breath in the fresh air.
 It could be just what you need.